cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: Every gardener will at first balk at enclosing the garden.
 |
 | copious
-| Definition: (adjective) Abundant in supply or quantity
+| Definition: Abundant in supply or quantity.
 | Usage: She took copious notes.
 |
 | nifty
-| Definition: (adjective) Particularly good, skillfull, or effective
+| Definition: Particularly good, skillfull, or effective.
-| Definition: (adjective) fashionable
+| Definition: fashionable
 | Usage: Nifty footwork.
 | Usage:   A nifty black t-shirt.
 |